Sally Maitlis shares insights into senior leaders’ experiences of depression and anxiety

 The interplay of experiencing anxiety, concealing it (from others, but also from oneself) and losing oneself in work builds up an increasing pressure.
 In many of the leaders studied, this pressure escalated until it was released through a “revelatory experience” – often a panic attack, but sometimes an external factor, such as marital difficulties – that made the individual aware of the problem.
 Although this experience made them understand (and afterwards take care of) their mental health, it came at a high personal cost, as did the vicious cycle that preceded it.

 The question we need to address is how organisations can prevent or disrupt this cycle.
 We can educate and train people throughout the organisation to recognise signs of common mental health conditions, and support those who are struggling.
 For leaders, we can implement health and well-being as core elements of leadership development programmes.
 We also need to rethink the criteria for successful leadership and share stories to normalise the experience of anxiety and depression and work.
 This can be helpful in a move to shift organisational cultures and narratives around mental health.
 Above all, we need to understand that leaders are also human, and acknowledge the inherent role that mental health plays in the workplace and all areas of life.

 Professor Sally Maitlis is still looking for more participants to include in her study.
 If you are a senior manager in an organisation and would be interested to be interviewed, please do contact her at email@example.com.
 Interviews are completely confidential, and all your data will be kept and reported in an anonymous form.

-The other lectures in the 2019 GTC Lectures on Leadership series were:
+The other lectures in the series

 Thursday 17 January at 18:00